SARANKIRTHIK07/AI_ML-project/README.md

 Product Question

-Complaint.
+Complaint

-LabelEncoder from scikit-learn is used to transform text labels into integer ids for model training.
+LabelEncoder from scikit-learn is used to map text labels → integer IDs for training.

 Fine-Tuning Method

-The script loads and preprocesses the training data, encoding text labels and splitting data into train, validation, and test sets with stratification to maintain class balance.
+Training data is preprocessed and split into train/validation/test sets with stratified sampling for class balance.

-Data is tokenized using the BertTokenizer with padding and truncation to a max length of 128 tokens.
+Tokenization is done with BertTokenizer, using padding and truncation (max_length=128).

-BertForSequenceClassification is fine-tuned for 5 epochs, using:
+BertForSequenceClassification is fine-tuned for 5 epochs with:

 Batch size: 8

-Learning rate:
+Learning rate: 2e-5

-2
-×
-10
-−
-5
-2×10
-−5
+Training uses HuggingFace Trainer, with metrics: accuracy, F1, precision, recall.

-Validation during training to select the best model based on weighted F1-score.
+The best model is selected based on weighted F1-score.

-Trainer from HuggingFace is used for model training, validation, and metric calculation (accuracy, f1, precision, recall).

 Evaluation Strategy

-The final model is evaluated on a reserved test set, measuring:
+The final model is evaluated on a reserved test set, reporting:

-Overall metrics: accuracy, weighted F1, precision, recall, average confidence, and total number of test cases.
+Overall Metrics: accuracy, weighted F1, precision, recall, average confidence.

-Category-wise accuracy: accuracy per class.
+Category-wise Accuracy: per-class accuracy.

-Confusion Matrix: visualizing correct and incorrect predictions.
+Confusion Matrix: for correct vs incorrect predictions.

-Confidence Distributions: per-category violin/kde plots of prediction confidence.
+Confidence Distributions: violin/KDE plots per category.

-Bar charts compare accuracies and overall metrics visually.
+Bar Charts: comparing accuracies and metrics.

-All metrics and plots are saved to the Output directory for further analysis.
+All metrics and plots are saved in the Output/ directory.

 Deployment Instructions
-Model Export:
+1. Model Export

-Trained model, tokenizer, and label encoder are saved in classifier_model using HuggingFace and joblib.
+The trained model, tokenizer, and label encoder are saved into classifier_model/ using HuggingFace + Joblib.

-API Deployment:

-Flask serves the model as an HTTP API (see api.py).

-The API loads model, tokenizer, and categories from the saved directory and exposes /classify for POST requests with input text.

-The response includes predicted category and model confidence.

-Run the server:

-bash
-python api.py
-Access the web-based front-end at the default route (/).
-You can test classification via web UI or programmatically send requests to /classify.

-Required Files and Environment:

-Ensure trained model, tokenizer, and label encoder (classifier_model directory) exist.

-Install dependencies:

-text
-pip install torch transformers scikit-learn flask pandas matplotlib seaborn joblib This documentation ensures clarity about model selection, the fine-tuning pipeline, evaluation methodology, and the steps to deploy and run the classifier API, aligned with the project files and scripts.
+⚠ Note on Large Files:
+Due to GitHub’s file size limitations, the trained model folder (classifier_model/) is not uploaded.
+Please run train.py to generate the model locally before using the API.